alexandreruban/pagination-engine-screencast/README.md

 ## Usage

-Our pagination engine provides the `set_page_and_extract_portion_from` method you can use inside your controllers to paginate a collection of records:
+Our pagination engine provides the `set_page_and_extract_portion_from` method you can use inside your controllers to paginate a collection of records base on the `?page=n` query string:

 ```rb
 # app/controllers/recordings_controller.rb